Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_2_Redacted.md

 each fifteen (15) minute interval, or fraction thereof, starting from the time Provider begins to prepare the Member for induction and ending when the Member may safely be placed under post-operative supervision and Provider is no longer in personal attendance.
-“Ambulatory Patient Group" ("APG") means the | Rate that is a fixed reimbursement to a facility for
+“Ambulatory Patient Group" ("APG") means the rams Rate that is a fixed reimbursement to a facility for Outpatient Services and which incorporates data regarding the reason for the visit and patient data.